Characters or People in Dreams

 Here Su is actually with me, in my house, so this is an entirely different context than with the previous dream.
 This shows a fuller integration with unconditional love.
 But the part at the end where I hope Su will see me ‘loving’ Mike points out that I am still moved by desires for acclaim and public attention.

 So to summarise, consider each character and discover what qualities, faults, weaknesses or strength they depict for you.
 Give them a name, as this helps you remember their quality.
 But look to the context of the dream to find the detailed and changing expression of what the character depicts.
-See Autonomous Complex
+See Autonomous Complex; Sub Personalities

 Couple: Depending on the context of the couple in the dream, they can represent the dreamers parents and the family situation and environment at the age of the couple portrayed; if the dreamer has been married, can depict the dreamer’s marriage situation at the age of the couple; hopes for a relationship; possible outcomes of a relationship; friendship; partnership; some sort of relationship.

 Dead people: The influence those people still have in your life – i.e. you are still influenced by them, or your relationship with them, even though they are dead.
 Feelings about death.
 Many people are often unaware of the massive experience they take in during a relationship and how it interacts with them when we love someone.
 In other words the memories and experience we gather unconsciously change us and are not lost.
 It is part of you and is symbolised in dreams as a person or event.
-So this needs to be recognised in understanding dreams of dead people
+So this needs to be recognised in understanding Dreams about Dead People and also Dreaming about a person I have left

 Group of people: A group of people, as in Ivor’s dream below, can depict how one meets the pressure of social norms; public opinion.
 See: crowd.